esthedebeste/poggies/README.md

   `h1(hidden)[You can't see me]`
 - If an attribute doesn't contain any spaces, you can insert it without quotes,
   `a(href=https://example.com/)[like this!]`
-  <small>PS, if it does contain a ), then this won't work</small>
+  <small>PS, if it does contain a ), this won't work</small>
 - You can stack [], {}, and <>!
 For example, to put a line break in the middle of a span:
   `span[Line 1]{br}[Line 2]` ==> `<span>Line 1<br/>Line 2</span>`
 - Poggies also supports ESM, so you can also import things using `import { ____ } from "poggies"`!
 - renderFile caches files, so your poor CPU doesn't have to parse everything again!
-  In a small test this lead to a pretty decent ~4ms to ~0.2ms improvement!
+  In a small test this lead to a huge ~4ms to ~0.015ms improvement!
 - Poggies has a bunch of JSDocs built in, meaning that your IDE will be able to show you a bit of a description about Poggies' functions and classes!